 5. Drowning (Bathtub, Pool, Swimming)

-Drowning, in CDC's January 2026 update, "More children ages 1–4 die from drowning than any other cause of death" — i.e., the leading cause [2].
-WHO's 2026 Drowning Fact Sheet adds a global view: "Drowning is the fourth leading cause of death for children aged 1–4 years and the third leading cause of death for children aged 5–14 years" [1].
+Drowning, in the Centers for Disease Control and Prevention (CDC) January 2026 update, "More children ages 1–4 die from drowning than any other cause of death" — i.e., the leading cause [2].
+The World Health Organization (WHO) 2026 Drowning Fact Sheet adds a global view: "Drowning is the fourth leading cause of death for children aged 1–4 years and the third leading cause of death for children aged 5–14 years" [1].
 In water, recovery is measured in seconds:

 - Get the child out of the water immediately; do not hold them face-down.

-- Do not wait out swallowed water; even after ROSC the child needs hospital observation for "secondary drowning" risk.
+- Do not wait out swallowed water; even after the Return of Spontaneous Circulation (ROSC) the child needs hospital observation for "secondary drowning" risk.

 Prevention is by far the strongest single strategy: a 0–4-year-old child can become motionless in the bathtub in less than a moment; supervision must be uninterrupted.